Sundeep Teki

 3a.
 Shifting Focus: From Big Data to Generative AI

 The FDE role is undergoing a significant evolution in the era of generative AI.
-While the foundational philosophy of embedding elite engineers to solve complex customer problems remains constant, the technological landscape and the nature of the problems themselves have been transformed.
-The center of gravity has shifted from traditional big data integration and analytics to the deployment, customization, and operationalization of frontier AI models such as LLMs.
+While the foundational philosophy of embedding elite engineers to solve complex customer problems remains constant, the technological landscape has been transformed.
+The center of gravity has shifted from traditional big data integration to the deployment, customization, and operationalization of frontier AI models.

 Leading AI companies, from foundational model providers like OpenAI and Anthropic to data infrastructure leaders like Scale AI, are aggressively building FDE teams.
 Their mission is to "turn research breakthroughs into production systems" and bridge the gap between a model's potential and its real-world application.

-This new breed of "AI FDE," sometimes termed an "Agent Deployment Engineer," focuses on building sophisticated LLM-powered workflows, designing and implementing advanced Retrieval-Augmented Generation systems, and operationalizing autonomous AI agents within complex enterprise environments.
+This new breed of "AI FDE," sometimes termed an "Agent Deployment Engineer," focuses on building sophisticated LLM-powered workflows, designing advanced RAG systems, and operationalising autonomous AI agents within complex enterprise environments.

 OpenAI:

-At OpenAI, FDEs are tasked with working alongside strategic customers to build novel, scalable solutions that leverage the company's APIs.
-Their role involves designing new "abstractions to solve customer problems" and deploying these solutions directly on customer infrastructure.
-This positions them as a critical feedback channel, funneling real-world usage patterns and challenges back to OpenAI's core research and product teams, effectively moving the company from a pure API provider to a comprehensive solutions partner.
+FDEs work alongside strategic customers to build novel, scalable solutions leveraging the company's APIs.
+They design new "abstractions to solve customer problems" and deploy directly on customer infrastructure - positioning themselves as a critical feedback channel from real-world usage back to core research and product teams.

 Scale AI: